-which is infested with termites that can destroy one or both trees.
-Partners in Prevention used the illustration to show that HIV can infect one or both partners, but that it cannot be diagnosed without testing.
+ners in Prevention used the illustration to show how HIV can infect one or both partners, but that it cannot be diagnosed without testing.

 You should also consider the use of software, such as PowerPoint, which allows you to use compelling photographs, drawings, and simple, colorful charts.
 A good slide has a minimal amount of text.
 If you use a graph or a chart, make sure that the axes and the data are clearly labeled.
 Do not read aloud from a slide; use it as an outline, not a script.